-× Handwashing: All people on campus should be advised and encouraged to wash their hands frequently. • Handwashing: × Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use.
-Handwashing is available in most classrooms, and many offices.
-Signage will be displayed throughout classrooms and offices encouraging handwashing.
-Sanitizer will be available when handwashing is more difficult (i.e. classrooms and offices without sinks) as well as sanitizing $\boxtimes$ Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school- stations being placed throughout the school. wide parent meetings and other large gatherings to meet requirements for physical distancing. • Equipment: × Transitions/Hallways: Limit transitions to the extent possible.
-Create hallway procedures to promote physical All equipment will be disinfected after use by the staff member who uses it (computers, ELMOS, screens, etc.) distancing and minimize gatherings. • Events:

-Personal Property: Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
+- Handwashing: All people on campus should be advised and encouraged to wash their hands frequently. - Equipment: Develop and use sanitizing protocols for all equipment used by more than one individual or purchase equipment for individual use. - Events: Cancel, modify, or postpone field trips, assemblies, athletic events, practices, special performances, school-wide parent meetings and other large gatherings to meet requirements for physical distancing. - Transitions/Hallways: Limit transitions to the extent possible.
+Create hallway procedures to promote physical distancing and minimize gatherings. - Personal Property: Establish policies for personal property being brought to school (e.g., refillable water bottles, school supplies, headphones/earbuds, cell phones, books, instruments, etc.).
 If personal items are brought to school, they must be labeled prior to entering school and use should be limited to the item owner.